hahnlab/CAFE5/docs/tutorial/tutorial.md

 (not shown above, but see report run4.cafe).

 ### Summarizing the output ###
-We provide a convenient script that summarizes the output described above into tables.
-In order to run it, just enter the following command on your shell:

-`$ python python_scripts/cafetutorial_report_analysis.py -i  reports/report_run1.cafe -o reports/summary_run1`

-This script should produce a few files that will help you visualize the results.
-For example, if you open file reports/summary run1 node.txt, you will see, for each branch, how many families underwent expansions, contractions, and how many are rapidly evolving.
+If you open file results/summary run1 node.txt, you will see, for each branch, how many families underwent expansions, contractions, and how many are rapidly evolving.
 In fact, we provide yet another script that allows you to plot these numbers on a phylogenetic tree.
 Just run the following command: